 10. Plage de Palombaggia

-Aerial view of Palombaggia beach in Corsica Island in France.
+Palombaggia beach in Corsica Island, France.

-Aerial view of Palombaggia beach in Corsica Island in France.
+Palombaggia beach in Corsica Island, France.

 Plage de Palombaggia is an idyllic beach southeast of Porto-Vecchio, known for its immense beauty and crystal-clear waters.
 It’s a perfect spot for relaxation and water activities.